Eliza D'Oyly Burroughs: Discovery of Taversöe Tuick

+Death and memorials

+Lady Burroughs was widowed in 1905 and died in 1908 in London, England, aged 57.
+She is buried in London, England.

-There is a memorial stone in St Magnus Cathedral, Kirkwall, with the words "Erected in loving memory of Sir Frederick W. Traill-Burroughs ...
+There is a memorial stone in St Magnus Cathedral, Kirkwall, with the words: "Erected in loving memory of Sir Frederick W. Traill-Burroughs ...
 Also to the memory of his wife Lady Eliza Doyly Traill Burroughs, his faithful companion through storm and sunshine ...
 Erected by her devoted niece Lady Sinclair of Dunbeath".

+Students at North East Scotland College created a short film about Lady Burroughs' life.
+The film was featured at the Orkney Storytelling Festival in October 2022.